b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 # TL;DR

 * Great value for money.
+* Amazing short and concise material.
-* 10/10 would recommend to Blue and Red teamers
+* 10/10 would recommend to both Blue and Red teams.
 * Passed with 18/10.
 * Would be tempted to do BTL 2 if not for the cost.